saitaiky/notebook/docs/docs/ai/dl/index.md

 title: Home
 ---

-:::infoAs of July 2024
+:::cautionAs of July 2024
-It might take a while to write everything down, but I'll do my best to create notes that make these concepts easy to understand.
-In the meantime, I've already created a [showcase section](/ai/showcase/) with all the source code to demo the techniques I'll be covering.
-Stay tuned!
+It might take me a bit to get everything written down, but I'll carve out some time for this section (there's just so much new tech these days!).
+In the meantime, I've set up a [showcase section](/ai/showcase/) where you can check out all the source code and demos of the techniques I'll be covering.
+Stay tuned and happy learning!
 :::

 ## Overview